stuartroland/Multi-Dimensional-Chords/README.md

 # Multi-Dimensional-Chords

-A novel synthesis algorithm designed to explore the non-duality of pitch and rhythm, both of which are fundamentally frequency.
+A novel synthesis algorithm I designed to explore the non-duality of pitch and rhythm, both of which are fundamentally frequency.

 Both the frequencies of the tones that make up the multi-dimensional chord and the rhythms at which those tones are played are derived from the same ratios.